-also-notify Only meaningful if notify is active for this zone.
+- also-notify Only meaningful if notify is active for this zone.
 The set of machines that will receive a DNS NOTIFY message for this zone is made up of all the listed name servers (other than the primary master) for the zone plus any IP addresses specified with also-notify.
-A port may be specified with each also-notify address to send the notify messages to a port other than the default of 53. also-notify is not meaningful for stub zones.
-The default is the empty list.

-check-names This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
+A port may be specified with each also-notify address to send the notify messages to a port other than the default of 53.
+A TSIG key may also be specified to cause the NOTIFY to be signed by the given key. also-notify is not meaningful for stub zones.
+The default is the empty list. - check-names This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
 The default varies according to zone type.
 For master zones the default is fail.
 For slave zones the default is warn.
 It is not implemented for hint zones.